berkefiliz/advprogwebsite/README.md

 ## 3. Calculating the courses that you can take, given the list of courses you have taken

 Before everything, you will realize the admin page is a bit difficult to read.
-For human readibility, I added the following function inside OrTable definition.
+For human readibility, I added the following function inside OrTable and AndTable definitions.
 Such that:

 ### homepage/models.py
 ```python